Golf Tutorials

 Is it Killing Strategic Golf?

-Another big concern is how the huge increase in distance a has changed how the professional game is played.
+Another big concern is how the huge increase in distance has changed how the professional game is played.
 Many argue that technology has made a "bomb and gouge" playing style - hitting the ball as far as possible, even if it lands in the rough, and then using a wedge to attack the green - more effective than strategic shot-making.

-When everyone can hit it over 320 yards, the need to carefully shape shots, avoid certain sections of the fairway, or think through club selections goes diminishes.
+When everyone can hit it over 320 yards, the need to carefully shape shots, avoid certain sections of the fairway, or think through club selections diminishes.
 By rolling back the distance of the golf ball, the hope is to reintroduce the importance of accuracy and course management, making the game a more complete test of skill.

 How Will the Rollback Actually Affect Golfers?